keithj/cl-sam/README.txt

 example BAM files and therefore provides only a subset of possible SAM/BAM read/write operations.

-The operations supported in this release are:
+The operations supported in this version are:

          SAM    BAM
 Read      No    Yes